rtulke/vaultdb/README.md

 - Tab completion for commands, IDs, users, tags, and statuses.
 - Cross-field search via `show find` (description/user/url/tags/comment/status).
 - Copy password to clipboard for 10s via `copy <id>` (pbcopy/xclip/xsel/wl-copy/clip).
+- Passwords are masked in table views; view details or copy to clipboard to reveal.
 - Obfuscated CSV database persisted to `~/.vault.db` (or system locations when root).
 - Command history logging to `~/.vault.log`.
 - Action logging with timestamps for add/change/delete/password ops and lock/unlock events.